rjkoepp/dwf-books-and-courses/docs/course-notes/computer-science/teach-yourself-cs/index.md

 For those who prefer video lectures, [Skiena generously provides his online](https://www3.cs.stonybrook.edu/~skiena/373/videos/).
 We also really like Tim Roughgarden's course, available [on Coursera](https://www.coursera.org/specializations/algorithms) and [elsewhere](http://timroughgarden.org/videos.html).
 Whether you prefer Skiena's or Roughgarden's lecture style will be a matter of personal preference.
 In fact, there are dozens of good alternatives, so if you happen to find another that you like, we encourage you to stick with it!

 For practice, our preferred approach is for students to solve problems on [Leetcode](https://leetcode.com/).
 These tend to be interesting problems with decent accompanying solutions and discussions.
 They also help you test progress against questions that are commonly used in technical interviews at the more competitive software companies.
-We suggest solving around 100 random leetcode problems as part of your studies.
+We suggest solving around 100 random Leetcode problems as part of your studies.

 Finally, we strongly recommend [*How to Solve It*](https://amazon.com/How-Solve-Mathematical-Princeton-Science/dp/069116407X/) as an excellent and unique guide to general problem solving; it's as applicable to computer science as it is to mathematics.

 ### Math for CS {#math}

 In some ways, computer science is an overgrown branch of applied mathematics.
-While many software engineers try--and to varying degrees succeed--at ignoring this, we encourage you to embrace it with direct study.
+While many software engineers try &#8212; and to varying degrees succeed &#8212; at ignoring this, we encourage you to embrace it with direct study.
 Doing so successfully will give you an enormous competitive advantage over those who don't.

 The most relevant area of math for CS is broadly called "discrete mathematics", where "discrete" is the opposite of "continuous" and is loosely a collection of interesting applied math topics outside of calculus.
 Given the vague definition, it's not meaningful to try to cover the entire breadth of "discrete mathematics".
 A more realistic goal is to build a working understanding of logic, combinatorics and probability, set theory, graph theory, and a little of the number theory informing cryptography.
 Linear algebra is an additional worthwhile area of study, given its importance in computer graphics and machine learning.